Skip to content

 On that subject, please do join in and help each other out in the discussions as far as possible.

-Discussions are encouraged, but 'we had discussed' is not a valid excuse if your codes turn out to be uncomfortably similar.
+Discussions are encouraged, but 'we had discussed' is not a valid excuse if your codes turn out to be uncomfortably similar to that of another group (except when you use online code with attribution as mentioned above).

 Though there will be intra-team differentiation in marks according to the contribution levels, a team will be collectively responsible for plagiarized code.
 Your teammates might be better off with no contribution at all from you than to receive plagiarized code.